tfnaylor/peoples-online-republic/platform.md

 # Technology Platform

 As a virtual nation, the People's Online Republic has as its foundation a technology platform that allows our Citizens to communicate, cooperate and forward our cause overall.
-We will not rely on existing platforms such as FaceBook, Twitter, etc. as we cannot trust or rely upon them to not censor, advertise or otherwise interfere with our society or objectives.
+We will not depend on existing platforms such as FaceBook, Twitter, etc. as we cannot trust or rely upon them to not censor, advertise or otherwise interfere with our society or objectives.

 The following sections will outline the basic technology platform components and services as initially envisioned.
 Of course these will grow, expand and evolve based on direct participation of our Citizens and not as a result of economic or other factors.

 The technology platform services will be delivered via a mobile application and website (also mobile-enabled).